Police Investigating After 2 Found Dead In Orono Home

-MINNEAPOLIS (WCCO) — Authorities are investigating after two people were found dead in an Orono home near Lake Minnetonka Wednesday morning.
+MINNEAPOLIS (WCCO) — There is an active investigation after two people were found dead in an Orono home near Lake Minnetonka Wednesday morning.

 According to the Hennepin County Sheriff’s Office, the bodies of the deceased, a male and female, were found by Orono officers at a home on 1700 block of Shoreline Drive in Orono.
 The Hennepin County Dispatch received a call at 8:31 a.m.

+Hennepin County property records show the home is owned by prominent businessman Irwin Jacobs.

-The identities of the deceased and their cause of death will be released by the Hennepin County Medical Examiner’s Office.
+The Hennepin County Medical Examiner’s Office will confirm the identities of the deceased and their cause of death.

 LIVE Sky4 Chopper Footage: